Interested-Deving-1896/ubuntu-core/README.md

 ## Building images

 There are two grades of images: signed and dangerous.
 Using `make <grade>` to build one of the two images. `make` or `make all` will build both the dangerous and the signed images.
 They will also be automatically compressed in `tar.gz` format at the end of the process.
+You can also use `make kde-neon-core-<grade>-amd64.img` to build the image without compression and without deleting temporary files.

 ### Signatures and keys

+In order to build the image, a signed `.model` file needs to exist.
+Up-to-date models are provided in the repository.

+After changing the `kde-neon-core-amd64.json` file, you will need to update these `kde-neon-core-<grade>-amd64.model` files.

+#### Generating models with Make

+The `Makefile` can handle that step for you if you call `make <model-file>`.
 Signatures will occur during this process.
 This requires having an Ubuntu One account as described here:

 https://ubuntu.com/core/docs/create-ubuntu-one